sfi0zy/sfi0zy.github.io/_posts/2020-01-07-updated-dotfiles.markdown

 thumb: "/images/38927085d4a5892840536de5eb1c3f4e.jpg"
 ---

-The new versions of my dotfiles are <a href='https://github.com/sfi0zy/dotfiles'>available on GitHub</a>.
+The new versions of my BASH + Vim configuration is <a href='https://github.com/sfi0zy/dotfiles'>available on GitHub</a> now.